folio-org/okapi/examples/curl-examples.md

 # Curl-examples

-These examples show how to use OKAPI from the command line, using the `curl` http client.
+These examples show how to use Okapi from the command line, using the `curl` http client.
 You should be able to copy and paste the command(s) to your command line from this document.

-## Compiling OKAPI
+## Compiling Okapi

-To compile OKAPI and its example modules, go to the root of the source tree, and issue the command
+To compile Okapi and its example modules, go to the root of the source tree, and issue the command

 ```